 Applied in the morning, it works together with our sunscreen to add another layer of protection against UV rays.
 So it’s definitely a product worth adding into your everyday skincare routine.

-I’m currently using Rohto Melano CC products and loving the results so far.
-I’m waiting a few weeks more to do a more comprehensive review.
+I’m currently using Melano CC vitamin C and loving the results so far.

 Other vitamin C products I’ve heard good reviews about include: